 Less is More – you would think – if you could get the same MBA in just one year and at a much lower cost.
-The obvious cost advantage and relative time-saving feature notwithstanding; the choice between a two year and a one year MBA could be a complicated exercise.
+The obvious cost advantage and relative time-saving feature notwithstanding; the choice between a one year MBA vs two year MBA could be a complicated exercise.
 There are several factors to be scrutinized before arriving at a judicious decision.

 One-year MBAs have become increasingly popular over the past decade, especially with more candidates with higher experience committing to the full-time MBA.
 Although not many business schools in the US have introduced this format, one-year (or a couple of months over one year) MBA, is ubiquitous in Europe and Asia.
 These courses are usually more intensive and rarely include the option of an internship.
 Nevertheless, the compensatory benefits are not negligible.
 Here’s a lowdown on the potential pros and cons of one year MBA over two year MBA.

 Here are a few pros of one-year MBA:

 Shorter and hence, cheaper

 This one is a no-brainer.
 Shorter duration translates to lower opportunity cost, (usually) less tuition fee investment and less out-of-pocket living expenses.
 You get to revive your career momentum in one year, instead of two years and ensure less time away from a paying job.
 It also works out well if you cannot afford to take two years off because of other commitments.